 Cutting the cost of cover doesn't just mean shopping for a bargain, but also knowing what you need and finding the best value deal to suit your requirements.

 Other ways to cut the cost of cover

 If you can keep your bike locked away in a garage, for instance, that can considerably cut the cost of insurance.
 Theft is one of the biggest problems for bike owners - some 35,000 bikes are stolen each year and only 15% are ever recovered.

 If you don't have a garage, it may even be worth renting one.
 It'll keep your bike safer and reduce insurance premiums, which could make it well worthwhile.

 Other security will also help.
-Fit an insurance-approved lock and alarm, immobiliser or data tag identification and tracking system and tell your insurance provider about these.
+Fit an insurance-approved lock and alarm, immobiliser or other security device and tell your insurance provider about it.

 Another good idea is to complete an approved advanced riding course.
 It'll cut cover costs but also improve your riding skills.

-Courses are run by organisations such as The Institute of Advance Motorists and the British Motorcycle Federation.
+Courses from organisations such as The Institute of Advance Motorists and the British Motorcycle Federation are widely recognised.